NeueDarshan/simple_ConTeXt/README.md

 Things that should be relatively easy to add at the moment.

-- Add option for showing output panel, with the choices:
-  - never,
-  - only if there are errors/warnings,
-  - always.
-- Review README.
 - Add auto-build functionality.
 It should have the ability to pass different options to the auto-builder, e.g. `--flags=draft`.
 It should have options for when to run: